NickSherrow/llm_patch_driver/README.md

 await driver.run_patching_loop(messages)

 print(target.object)  # "The quick red fox jumps over the sleepy dog.
-Then, with nimble paws and a glint in its eye, the fox danced through fields of gold, beneath a sky painted with dawn’s first light.
-Birds sang, dew sparkled, and the world awoke as the fox’s journey continued, weaving a story exactly fifty-five words long.
+Then, with nimble paws and a glint in its eye, the fox danced through fields of gold, beneath a sky painted with dawn's first light.
+Birds sang, dew sparkled, and the world awoke as the fox's journey continued, weaving a story exactly fifty-five words long.
 Joyful."
 ```

-**Applications**:
-1. Creating and updating graphs.
-2. Generating and updating long documents.
-3. Modifying codebases.
-4. Data extraction with complex schemas.
+## Examples

+For comprehensive examples showing real-world usage:

+- **String Patching**: See [tests/end_to_end/test_string.py](tests/end_to_end/test_string.py) for examples of text modification, validation, and complex string operations
+- **JSON Patching**: See [tests/end_to_end/test_json.py](tests/end_to_end/test_json.py) for examples of structured data modification with Pydantic schemas and complex object validation

 ## Components